 Students will also be assigned individual research projects and asked to submit these in written form accompanied by a presentation.

 Cost and bursaries

-There will be no fee for this year.
+The fee for this year will be less than the other two years and depend on your involvement in the school.
 Bursaries may be available to help students to cover their costs for this year.
 There will only be a limited number of placements in Hong Kong for this third year, and students will need to be qualified to teach in Hong Kong.